All Episodes

 I don't know if any of you did.

-Dan and Spencer are really mad now that you won't sing it, but go ahead.
+Anne and Spencer are really mad now that you won't say it, but go ahead.

-I think they're just Spencer's just happy that someone's going to validate this because nobody knows about this stanza.
+I think Spencer's just happy that someone's going to validate this because nobody knows about this stanza.

-And so that this will give a little feel to the fodder.
+And so that this will give a little fuel to the fodder.

 So it's basically minimizing the black soldier as well as talking about the fact that he's an underling.

-Yeah, so um again, understand when people put their hand over the heart and they sing the Star Spangled Banner, there is another narrative that Francis Scott Key scripted and wrote to that.
+Yeah, so again, understand when people put their hand up to the heart and they sing the star-spangled banner, there is another narrative that Francis Scott Key scripted and wrote to that.

 We don't think about it.

-Like much of history, most people are going on autopilot, and we in entropy sets in.
+Like much of history, most people are going on autopilot and entropy sets in.

 The further we get away from the truth of history, our knowledge and understanding.